marnore/PinchToClose/README.md

 PinchToClose
 ============

 Android library to close an activity by simply pinching it with 3+ fingers!
 Why is it convenient and better than a back button?
-Firstly, we use our ever-increasing-size phones with two hands; secondly, it is cooler!
+Firstly, we use our ever-increasing-size phones with two hands anyway; secondly, it is cooler!

 ![Screenshot][1]![Screenshot][2]![Screenshot][3]